jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (i) the person is authorised by the New Zealand Customs Service to receive; and (ii) relates to a person who is liable to pay financial support under the Child Support Act 1991; and (iii) the Commissioner considers is not undesirable to disclose and is reasonably necessary for the purposes specified in sections 280K and 280L of the Customs and Excise Act 1996:
-  (g) communicating to an authorised person under section 207 of the Student Loan Scheme Act 2011 any information specified in subsection (1) or (2) of that section in accordance with subsection (1) of that section:
+  (g) communicating to an authorised person under section 207 of the Student Loan Scheme Act 2011 any information specified in subsection (1) of that section in accordance with subsection (1) of that section:
   (gb) communicating to the chief executive of the New Zealand Customs Service under section 208 of the Student Loan Scheme Act 2011 any information specified in subsection (2) of that section for the purpose set out in subsection (1) of that section:
   (gba) communicating to a contact person (within the meaning of section 193A of the Student Loan Scheme Act 2011), for the purposes of a request under that section, any information required to be communicated by that section:
   (gbb) communicating to a person referred to in section 209A(2) of the Student Loan Scheme Act 2011 any information specified in subsection (3) of that section for the purposes set out in subsection (1) of that section: